Azure/AzureDataLake/docs/Hands_on_Labs/ADL_PS_HOL.md

 ## Setting up your computer

-To complete this lab, you will need a computer running Windows with the latest version of Windows PowerShell (v5) installed.
+To complete this lab, you will need a computer running Windows with the latest version of Windows PowerShell (v5) installed and Azure PowerShell.
 Windows 10 ships with PowerShell v5.

 ## More information